merlebleue/DefinitelyNotJoking/Milestone1/README.md

 ## Our Code :

 Our code can be found in two different notebooks :
-- tree.ipynb presents our code for our decision tree.
+- [Trees.ipynb] presents our code for our decision tree.
-- Neural Networks.ipynb presents our code for our neural networks.
+- [Neural Networks.ipynb](Neural Networks.ipynb) presents our code for our neural networks.